 6.2.4.2 Rate-Shaping vs. Policing The Cell Scheduler rate-shapes the segmentation traffic for up to 64 K connections.
 The outgoing cell stream for each VCC is scheduled according to the GCRA algorithm.
 This guarantees compliance to policing algorithms applied at the network ingress point.
-Channels can be rate-shaped as VCs or VPs, according to one of three leaky bucket paradigms, set by the SCH_MODE bit in the channel's segmentation VCC table entry.
+Channels can be rate-shaped as VCs or VPs, according to one of three leaky bucket paradigms, set by the SCH_MODE bit in the channel's segmentation VCC Table entry.
 6.2.4.3 Single Leaky Bucket The first and simplest bucket scheme is single leaky bucket.
-The user defines a single set of GCRA parameters - I (Interval) and L (Limit).
-I is used to control the per-VCC PCR, and L is used to control the CDVT of the outgoing cell stream.
-The user enables this scheme by setting the SCH_MODE bits to 100 (VBR1).
+The user defines a single set of GCRA parameters - $I$ (Interval) and $L$ (Limit). $I$ is used to control the per-VCC PCR and $L$ is used to control the CDVT of the outgoing cell stream.
+The user enables this scheme by setting the SCH_MODE bits to "100" (VBR1).
 6.2.4.4 Dual Leaky Bucket The user can also select, on a per-VCC basis, to apply two leaky buckets to a single connection.
-The user enables this scheme by setting the SCH_MODE bits to 101 (VBR2).
-When using VBR2 SCH_MODE, the limitation is 256 values for the I 2 and L 2 parameters.
+The user enables this scheme by setting the SCH_MODE bits to "101"(VBR2).
+When using VBR2 SCH_MODE, you are limited to 256 values for the I 2 and L 2 parameters.
 These parameters are stored as bucket table entries.
-(See Table 6-14, for the definition of a bucket table entry.)
+(See Table 6-15 for the definition of a bucket table entry.)
 There is complete flexibility with regard to using these 256 values to specify SCR or PCR.
 In VBR2, I 1 and L 1 can specify either PCR and CVDT, or SCR and Burst Tolerance (BT), with I 2 and L 2 used to specify the parameters not assigned to I 1 and L 1.
-For example, to configure h = PCR, L1 = CDVT, h = SCR, L2 = BTor $h = SCR, L1 = BT, h = PCR, L2 = CDVT$ $n = 300$, $L_1 = B_1$, $n_2 = FOR$, $L_2 = 0.0001$
+For example, you can configure: I1 = PCR, L1 = CDVT, I2 = SCR, L2 = BT or I1 = SCR, L1 = BT, I2 = PCR, L2 = CDVT

-6.2 xBR Cell Scheduler Function nal Description ATM ServiceSAR Plus with xBR Traffic Management 6.2.4.5 CLP-Based Buckets high priority cells; C scheduled from the s to PCR.
-This control ws both buckets to apply to $CLP = 0$ cells. $CLP = 0$ means $LP = 1$ means cells are subject to discard. $CLP = 1$ cells are econd bucket only.
-Therefore, the second bucket correspond is the PCR of the total cell stream, but only controls the SCR user enables this scheme by setting the SCH_MODE bits to lled VBR3).
-6.2.4.6 Rate Selection schedule table.
-There available as the CBR the Cell Scheduler ba are not constrained to Thus, VBR channels rs of the GCRA algorithm represent cell slots in the fore, the VBR channels have the same maximum rate channels.
-Since VBR channels are internally scheduled by sed on that channel's I parameter, a floating point value, they prepeat at some n integer value of $R{max} / (TBL_SIZE - n)$, have a much finer rate granularity. e for VBR channels is $R{max} / (TBL_SIZE - 1)$.
-6.2.4.7 Real-Time VBR and CDV minimize cell delay v calculated as c should be assigned the highest scheduling priority to ariation.
-The worst-case CDV for rt-VBR traffic is me-or-higher priority) + TX_FIFO_LEN)/(line rate in cells/sec) 6.2.5 UBR Traffic

-The remaining priority levels not already assigned to ABR, VBR, or CBR tunnel traffic are scheduled as UBR traffic.
+6.2.4.5 CLP-Based Buckets The third option allows both buckets to apply to CLP=0 cells.
+CLP=0 means high priority cells; CLP=1 means cells are subject to discard.
+CLP=1 cells are scheduled from the second bucket only.
+Therefore, the second bucket should correspond to PCR.
+This controls the PCR of the total cell stream, but only controls the SCR of CLP=0 cells.
+The user enables this scheme by setting the SCH_MODE bits to "110" (VBRC - also called VBR3).
+6.2.4.6 Rate Selection The I and L parameters of the GCRA algorithm represent cell slots in the schedule table.
+Therefore, the VBR channels have the same maximum rate available as the CBR channels.
+Since VBR channels are internally scheduled by the Cell Scheduler based on that channel's I parameter, a floating point value, they are not constrained to repeat at some n integer value of $R{max}/(TBL_SIZE - n)$ , Thus, VBR channels have a much finer rate granularity.
+The minimum rate for VBR channels is $R{max}/(TBL_SIZE - 1)$ .
+6.2.4.7 Real-Time VBR and CDV Real-time VBR traffic should be assigned the highest scheduling priority to minimize cell delay variation.
+The worst-case CDV for rt-VBR traffic is calculated as: ((# VBR VCCs at same-or-higher priority)+TX_FIFO_LEN)/(line rate in cells/sec).
+6.2.5 UBR Traffic The remaining priority levels not already assigned to ABR, VBR or CBR tunnel traffic, are scheduled as UBR traffic.
 All UBR channels within a priority are scheduled on a round-robin basis.

-To limit the bandwidth that a UBR priority consumes, use a CBR tunnel in that priority level.
+To limit the bandwidth that a UBR priority consumes, the user can use a CBR tunnel in that priority level.
 Another method of limiting the bandwidth that a UBR priority consumes is described in Section 6.2.8.